CodeYourFuture/js-exercises/week-9/Homework/mandatory/1-practice/2-code-reading.md

 Explain why line 4 and line 6 output different numbers.

+line4 is in block scope and can access global and block scope. variable X value has been changed in the block scope so, line4 can acces new value but line6 cant acces changed value and it stil see x as 1.

 ## Question 2

 Take a look at the following code: